maidopi-usagi/RiveGD/README.md

 - **Not tested on:** Linux/Android/iOS
 - **OpenGL backend:** Godot uses OpenGL3 while Rive needs 4+.
 Applied a small patch upon official repo to support OpenGL3
+- **MoltenVK:** Seems that MoltenVK is missing some features, rendered texture is blotchy.
+Please use Metal or OpenGL3 on MacOS

 ## Building from Source